Burgenland Sightseeing & Travel Guide

 Video on wine from the Burgenland - with very nice general impressions from Austria's "Hungarian" edge.

 Even flatter than the South is the North of the province.
 It resembles the Hungarian plains rather than anything else you might find in Austria.
-It certainly doesn’t look like Sound-of-Music-Land, but I have always liked it a lot.
+It certainly doesn′t look like Sound-of-Music-Land, but I have always liked it a lot.
 The area around the shallow Lake Neusiedler See is beautiful and unique, so I wrote a Seewinkel Sightseeing Guide.
-The massive lake is at most two metres deep and slightly salty (about one third of the marine salinity).
-Once every couple of decades, it falls dry and salt crystals reveal what a special ecosystem this is.
-It is also a centre for a variety of water sports, especially Podersdorf.

 Wildlife, Nature & Wine in the Burgenland